 Allow for Guest Checkout

 Overall, you want to make it as easy as possible for a user to purchase your product.
 It would be best to think of different ways to remove roadblocks to ensure you can obtain more sales more quickly.
-While having user accounts is very beneficial for various reasons, requiring one to buy a product is unnecessary.
+While having user accounts is very beneficial for various reasons, buying a product is unnecessary.
 The most important thing is to make a sale and receive payment.

 Follow Up with Email